Major professional sports leagues in the United States and Canada: Revenues

 The "Big Four" leagues each have revenues that can be many times greater than the payrolls of less popular sports leagues in the two nations.
 In terms of overall league revenue, the NFL, MLB, and NBA rank as the top three most lucrative sports leagues in the world, with the English Premier League and the NHL ranked at fourth and fifth place.

 Television exposure

 Games of the "Big Four" leagues are televised on the four largest U.S. broadcast TV networks—ABC, CBS, NBC, and Fox.
 They enjoy strong TV viewer ratings, and their leagues earn significant revenues from these TV contracts.

 All of the top four major sports leagues have had television contracts with at least one of the original "big three" U.S. broadcast television networks (ABC, CBS, and NBC) since those networks' early years, indicative of the sports' widespread appeal since their inception, continuing today additionally with Fox.
-In Canada, the NHL has been broadcast on the Canadian Broadcasting Corporation since 1952.
+In Canada, the NHL was broadcast on the stations of the Canadian Broadcasting Corporation from 1952 to 2026, and the CFL was on the CBC from 1952 to 2008, with leading commercial network CTV carrying games from 1961 to 1987, and again since 2024.
 In Canada, there is only one MLB team and one NBA team, and no Canadian NFL team exists; therefore, the U.S. national telecasts for those three leagues are usually simulcast by a Canadian broadcaster.